Shift roster (the old Act)

-Permits and notifications - Working hours - Yleistä - VANHA laki
+Permits and notifications - Shift roster - VANHA laki

 Please note: A new version of the Finnish Working Hours Act entered into force on 1 January 2020.
-The information on this webpage is based on provisions that have now been repealed.
-You can find the information according to the new Act here.
+The information on this page is based on provisions that have now been repealed.
+You can find the content according to the new Act here.

 Applying for exemptions

-Exemptions can be sought by sending an informal written application to the Division of Occupational Safety and Health of the Regional State Administrative Agency for Southwestern Finland.
+Exemptions from shift roster requirements can be sought from the Division of Occupational Safety and Health of the Regional State Administrative Agency for Southwestern Finland.
 See here for contact information.
 An opinion by the employees’ representative must be appended to the application.

 Form (pdf, in Finnish): Application for exemptions from shift roster requirements